 How Is It Structured?

-Next comes the Catechumenate.
-Preceded by the Rite of Acceptance, this is a period of study when each candidate learns the fundamentals of our Faith and becomes a part of our Catholic community.
+The second period is called the Catechumenate.
+Preceded by the Rite of Acceptance, this is a period of systematic study in which each person learns the fundamentals of the Catholic Faith.

-Part Four of the RCIA process, Mystagogia, is a continuation of period of formation and education.
-During this period, newly baptized members reflect on their experiences at the Easter Vigil and continue to learn more about the Scriptures, the sacraments, and the teachings of the Catholic Church.
+Part Four of the RCIA process, called the Mystagogia, is a continuing period of formation and education that follows the reception of the Sacraments of Initiation.
+During this period, newly Initiated persons reflect on their experiences at the Easter Vigil and continue to learn more about the Scriptures, the Sacraments, and the teachings of the Catholic Church.
 In addition they reflect on how they will serve Christ and help in the Church’s mission and outreach activities.

 How Can You Help?

 Any member of the Saint Joseph Roman Catholic community can join the RCIA process in any of several ways…

 - Bring a friend to explore the Catholic Church

 - Come and be a sponsor